johnleejunhan12/hill-climb-painter/README.md

 ## Animated inputs
-You can obtain a painted version of an input GIF too
+You can obtain a painted version of an input GIF as well

 <p float="left">
   <img src="readme_stuff/shrek_ui.gif" height = "250"/>